ZcashFoundation/zebra/book/src/dev/rfcs/0009-zebra-client.md

 appropriate side-channel protections;
 - an RPC endpoint for `zebrad` that allows access to the client component;
 - Rust library code that implements basic wallet functionality;
-- a `zebracli` binary that wraps the wallet library and RPC queries in a command-line interface.
+- a `zebra-cli` binary that wraps the wallet library and RPC queries in a command-line interface.

 Client functionality is restricted to transparent and Sapling shielded transactions; Sprout shielded transactions are not supported.
 (Users should